 Are There Any Side Effects From Liposuction?

 Some degree of bruising, swelling, tenderness, or general soreness should be expected during the recovery process.
 These reactions should dissipate as your body continues to heal after liposuction and can be managed well with oral pain medication.
 Since the fat cells in the treated area(s) are removed and cannot regrow, a long-term effect of liposuction may involve additional weight gain being distributed elsewhere on the body.
 Drs.
-Kalus or Rowin will inform you of what to expect during and after recovery at your consultation.
+Rowin or Kalus will inform you of what to expect during and after recovery at your consultation.

 Is Liposuction Painful?